-Students must complete their Research Paper by the end of their third semester at the latest (not counting the summer).
-They must pass the paper and demonstrate adequate performance in their course work overall to receive a Research-based M.S. and to be considered for the Ph.D
+Full-time students must complete their Research Paper by the end of their third semester at the latest (not counting the summer).
+All students must pass the paper and demonstrate adequate performance in their course work overall to receive a Research-based M.S. and to continue on to the Ph.D.